drhsqlite/fossil-mirror/www/fileedit-page.md

 - It stores only the most recent last 7 checkin/file combinations which have been modified.
 Note that changing the "executable bit" is counted as a modification, but the checkin comment is not stored separately for each file.
+If the limit is exceeded, it silently discards the oldest edits.

-Exactly how long `fileStorage` will survive, and how much it can hold, is environment-dependent. `sessionStorage` will survive until the current browser tab is closed, but it survives across reloads of the same tab.
+Exactly how long `fileStorage` will survive, and how much it or `sessionStorage` can hold, is environment-dependent. `sessionStorage` will survive until the current browser tab is closed, but it survives across reloads of the same tab.

-If `/filepage` determines that no peristent storage is available
+If `/filepage` determines that no peristent storage is available a warning is displayed on the editor page.

 ### The Power is Yours, but...